xapian/xapian/xapian-letor/docs/letor.rst

     6. :math:`\sum_{i=1}^{n}\log{\left(1+\frac{c\left(q_i,D\right)}{|D|}\frac{|C|}{c(q_i,C)}\right)}`

 All the above 6 features are calculated considering 'title only', 'body only' and 'whole' document.
 So they make in total 6*3=18 features.
-The 19th feature is the BM25 score assigned to the document by the Xapian weighting scheme.
+The 19th feature is the Xapian weighting scheme score assigned to the document (by default this is BM25).The API gives a choice to select which specific features you want to use.
+By default, all the 19 features defined above are used.

 One thing that should be noticed is that all the feature values are `normalized at Query-Level <https://trac.xapian.org/wiki/GSoC2011/LTR/Notes#QueryLevelNorm>`_.
 That means that the values of a particular feature for a particular query are divided by its query-level maximum value and hence all the feature values will be between 0 and 1.
 This normalization helps for unbiased learning.